CouncilofLorien/counciloflorien.github.io/docs/cards/T/traitor.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > When the next character fails a corruption check, he becomes a 'traitor,' this card is discarded, and an attack is immediately made against a character in the traitor's company.
-The character to be attacked is chosen by the player who does not control the traitor's company.
+> > When the next character fails a corruption check, he becomes a "traitor" and an attack is immediately made against a character in the traitor's company. <br>&ensp;The character to be attacked is chosen by the player who does _not_ control the traitor's company.
 The prowess of the attack is equal to the prowess of the traitor plus 10.
-Any resulting body check is modified by +1.
-This card is discarded when a character fails his corruption check.
+Any resulting body check is modified by +1. <br>&ensp;After the attack, this card is discarded and the corruption of the traitor is resolved normally (i.e., he is discarded or removed from play).
 >

 ### _Middle-earth: The Wizards Unlimited_